The Student Contract

 Each of the provisions above is separate and severable.
 Accordingly, if any court or body or authority of competent jurisdiction finds any such provision to be illegal, unlawful, void or unenforceable this will not affect the remainder of those provisions which will continue in full force and effect.

-In the event that you need to contact the University, but are unsure who to send your communication to, please send it to the Assistant Director (Academic Services).
+In the event that you need to contact the University, but are unsure who to send your communication to, please send it to the Registrar.

 If the University needs to contact you in writing, such communication will be sent to the last contact address provided by you through eVision.
 It is your responsibility to ensure that the contact address that the University holds for you on eVision is a current one.

-If you require this document in an alternative format, please contact the Assistant Director (Academic Services).
+If you require this document in an alternative format, please contact the Registrar.